yrro/temper-exporter/README.md

  * `TEMPer1F_H1V1.5F` - sold as "TEMPerHUM": one temperature sensor and one humidity sensor

-The devices are communicated with via the Linux `hidraw` API.
+The Linux `hidraw` API is used to communicate with the devices.
 Devices are identified by their corresponding USB interface's `modalias` attribute.
-Adding support for additional devices is straightforward.

 Running
 -------